Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

    ![](../media/lab02/5.png)

-You have successfully blocked vulnerable applications from being used by users.
+   >**Success!** You have successfully blocked vulnerable applications from being used by users.

 ### Task 4: Block unsecure applicatons automatically